carinebatista/flashcards/README.md

 # FlashCards

-This is a Simple Project build using only JavaScript, CSS and HTML.
+This is a Simple Project build using JS, CSS and HTML.

-You can add your flashcards and they will be stored locally into LocalStorage!
+You can add your flashcards and they will be stored into LocalStorage, you can use it to study and improve your own skills

 <img src=".\flashcard.png" align="center">